HallofFamer/KtLox/README.md

 ### KtLox v2.0.0
 - Optional static typing support for instance variables and function/method parameters.
 - (maybe) Type inference for immutable variables, as well as possible optimization for typed variables.
-- (maybe) Slot as refied variables, similar to Pharo Smalltalk and Self's implementation.
+- (maybe) Slot as reified variables, similar to Pharo Smalltalk and Self's implementation.